sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * validTo - *String* *optional*.
 A timestamp from which the version is superceded.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
 * isFinal - *Boolean* *optional*.
 True if this is the final version of the resource, otherwise False (draft version).
 * isExternalReference - *Boolean* *nullable*.
 If set to “true” it indicates that the content of the resource is held externally.
-* isPartial - *Boolean* *optional*.
-If set to true, it indicates that the resource contains only a sub-set of items.
-Only for resources that inherit from the ItemScheme (CategoryScheme, Codelist, ConceptScheme, ReportingTaxonomy, and OrganisationScheme).
 * links - *Array* *optional*.
 A collection of links to additional resources for the resource.
 See the section *[link](#link)*. **It is recommended to systematically include a self-referencing hyperlink (link with "rel"="self").**
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.